Sunday, March 3, 2013

 starring: Ingrid Bolsø Berdal, Rolf Kristian Larsen, Tomas Alf Larsen

 Was there a good reason to call this movie a perfect example of a slasher film done right?
-Is the movie's simplistic plotting enough to elevate any fans of the sub-genre into accepting it?
-Is the victim count of possible six enough to create a satisfactory bodycount?
+Was the movie's simplistic plotting enough to elevate any fans of the sub-genre into accepting it?
+Was the victim count of possible five enough to create a satisfactory bodycount?

-Snowbound slashers like Ghostkeeper, Satan's Blade and Iced provided us big possibilities on making winter wastelands a great premise for a cat-and-mouse game; the only catch was how effective the movie's direction to make it work.
+Snowbound slashers like Ghostkeeper, Satan's Blade and Iced provided us big possibilities on making winter wastelands a great premise for a cat-and-mouse antic, the only catch being how effective the movie's direction's gonna make it work.
 Cold Prey is Norway's answer to this, taking some cues on a wide variety of snowbound horror movies other than slashers alone.
-The movie's secondary location, a run-down, isolated motel, is an obvious shout-out to Kubrick's The Shining and interestingly managed to capture the sense of dread and tension Kubrick's movie have, as Cold Prey played around with a low cast number pitted against an unseen foe in a territory they're unfamiliar with, thus leaving many open spots for the killer to strike.
+The movie's secondary location, a run-down, isolated motel, is an obvious shout-out to Kubrick's The Shining and interestingly managed to capture the sense of dread and tension Kubrick's movie have, played around with a low cast number pitted against an unseen foe in a territory they're unfamiliar with, thus leaving many open spots for the killer to strike.

-True enough, the killer begins to kill them off one by one after an hour mark or less, with the first third focusing more on building around the characters for us to familiarize.
-It actually works, but Cold Prey's little mistake is that while development calls for some pacing so we can catch-up, by the time the killings began the film still drags along, probably to build suspense, but it never matches the mood of the hysterics and mayhem the killer's causing.
+True enough, the killer begins to kill them off after a hour mark or less, with the first third focusing more on building around the characters for us to familiarize.
+It works, but the film's mistake was that while development calls for some pacing so we can catch-up, by the time the killings starts, the film still drags along in hopes of building more suspense but it never went well with the hysterics and mayhem the killer's causing.

-But all in all, Cold Prey's still made it through as a throwback to the basics of what makes a slasher film good.
-The killer's menacing with his mute persona and hulking appearance, donning a ski-mask, goggles and one thick fur coat while brandishing a mighty and tainted pickaxe; with very little known origin adding to his enigmatic existence.
-Murders aren't as gory, however, but it is bloody enough to provide a satisfied slasher fan.
-There's a "twist" in the end, but it makes as much sense as the so-called "twist ending" from Russia's own Trackman; where it reveals something that hardly cracked any mystery from the actual movie itself.
+Never the less, Cold Prey still made it through as a throwback to the basics of what makes a slasher film good.
+The killer's menacing with his mute persona and hulking appearance, donning a ski-mask, goggles and one thick fur coat while brandishing a mighty and tainted pickaxe, with very little known origin adding to his enigmatic existence.
+Murders aren't as gory, however, but it is bloody enough to provide for a satisfied slasher fan.
+There's a "twist" in the end but it makes as much sense as the so-called "twist ending" from Russia's own Trackman; where it reveals something that hardly cracked any mystery from the actual movie itself.

 Bodycount: